amberflo/metering-python/samples/README.md

 # Sample Code

-Here you can find many examples of how to use this SDK.
+In this folder you can find many examples of how to use this SDK.

+Each sample starts with a docstring explaining it.

 ## How to run